Them There: Ghosts (2019–2023)

 Ghosts is the troupe's most recent series, which they co-created, write and star in.
 It is a sitcom which was broadcast on BBC One from 2019 to 2023 over five series.
 It centres on a group of ghosts from different historical periods haunting a country house they share with its new living occupants (played by Kiell Smith-Bynoe and Charlotte Ritchie).

 The six members of the Them There troupe play seven of the nine principal ghost characters (with Laurence Rickard playing both caveman 'Robin' and the head of headless Sir Humphrey Bone), alongside two additional ghosts played by Katy Wix and Lolly Adefope, who, along with Smith-Bynoe, both also appeared alongside the core team on Horrible Histories.
 They also each play a ghost from the plague pit.

 All members of the collective have writing credits for different episodes, with every episode written by one or two of the cast.
 Baynton wrote the most episodes, having (co-)written 16 of the 34 episodes, mostly with Howick (15 episodes).
 Rickard has written 14 episodes, Willbond 9, Howe-Douglas 6, and Farnaby 2.

 The series was the first post-watershed comedy by the ensemble, although some television critics noted that the series was suitable for adults and children alike, and it was moved to a pre-watershed slot from series 2 onwards.
 Reviews of the series have been positive, with critics appreciating the high joke rate, the premise and the strength of the acting ensemble.
 The series was made by the production company Monumental Pictures, part of ITV Studios.
 It is filmed on location at West Horsley Place in Surrey.
 The show ran for five series, with four Christmas specials, and one Comic Relief special featuring Kylie Minogue.

 The show was remade for an American audience, starring Rose McIver and Utkarsh Ambudkar, and Mathew Baynton from the UK cast has had a guest cameo on the US version.

+Ghosts: The Possession of Button House (2026)

+The group announced the film Ghosts: The Possession of Button House through social media (primarily Instagram) on 27 February 2026, with filming set to begin in early March 2026.
+It is based on the original BBC1 television series, and is being filmed with Monumental Pictures.
+It will be released by Lionsgate in the UK and Ireland on 23 October 2026.